webgpu/webgpufundamentals/webgpu/lessons/webgpu-textures.md

   `texture_2d<u32>` in WGSL.

-  In the sample type column, `unfilterable-float` means your sampler can only use `nearest` for that format and it means you need to may have to manually create a bind group layout, something me haven't done before as we've been using `'auto'` layout.
+  In the sample type column, `unfilterable-float` means your sampler can only use `nearest` for that format and it means you may have to manually create a bind group layout, something we haven't done before as we've been using `'auto'` layout.
 This mostly exists because desktop GPU can generally filter 32bit floating point textures but, at least as of 2023, most mobile devices can not.
 If your adaptor supports the `float32-filterable`